UMANGMATHUR001/IntelliDoc-AI/replit.md

 1. **Authentication**: Users are automatically authenticated with temporary session-based user IDs
 2. **Document Upload**: PDFs are validated, text is extracted using PyMuPDF, and content is stored in PostgreSQL
+3. **Intelligent Chunking**: Large documents are split into 1000-1500 word chunks for efficient processing
-3. **Summarization**: Document text is sent to Ollama Mistral model with configurable length parameters (short/medium/long)
+4. **Summarization**: Document chunks are sent to Google Gemini AI with configurable length parameters (short/medium/long)
-4. **Q&A Processing**: User questions are processed against document content using Ollama Mistral model
+5. **Q&A Processing**: User questions are processed against document content using Google Gemini AI with smart section searching
 5. **History Tracking**: All interactions are stored in the database and can be retrieved per user session

 ## External Dependencies

 ### Required Services
-- **Ollama with Mistral Model**: Local AI service for text summarization and question answering (requires ollama service running)
+- **Google Gemini AI**: Free cloud AI service for text summarization and question answering (requires GEMINI_API_KEY)

 ### Python Libraries
 - **streamlit**: Web application framework
 - **sqlalchemy**: Database ORM and raw SQL operations
 - **PyMuPDF (fitz)**: PDF text extraction and validation
-- **ollama**: Ollama API client for local AI inference
+- **google-genai**: Google Gemini API client for cloud AI inference
 - **requests**: HTTP client for API communications

 ### Database